tahirozsk/internship/README.md

 - **Alphabet Events**: Prints the alphabet a specified number of times (e.g., "2" prints it twice).
 - **Unknown Event Types**: Gracefully handles unrecognized event types by logging them with a default worker.

+### Logging and Performance Monitoring
+- **Thread-Safe Logging**: Logs all significant actions (e.g., event dispatching, processing) in a thread-safe manner using `std::mutex`.
+- **Performance Monitoring**: Measures and logs the time taken to process each event using the `Timer` utility.

 ### Thread Management
 - **Thread Pool**: Uses a dynamic thread pool initialized with the number of hardware threads (`std::thread::hardware_concurrency()` by default) for efficient task distribution.
 - **Synchronization**: Employs `std::mutex` and `std::condition_variable` for thread-safe operations.